Cannabis legalization has inspired many people to dip their hands into cannabis.

-As you draw in from a joint, you should try to inhale the smoke directly to your lungs and hold it for a moment before exhaling.
+As you draw in from a joint (or a vaporizer), you should try to inhale the smoke directly to your lungs and hold it for a brief moment before exhaling.

-If the smoke is too harsh and it’s irritating your throat, try to hold it in your mouth for a second (so the smoke can cool off) before inhaling it.
+If the smoke is too harsh and it tickles your throat, try to hold it in your mouth for a second (so the smoke can cool off) before inhaling it.